 Key usage purposes (as per X.509 v3 key usage field)

 Subscriber certificates include key usage extension fields to specify the purposes for which the keys may be used and also to technically limit the functionality of the certificate when used with X.509v3 compliant software.
-The correct values for key usage are set in these fields in accordance with the X.509v3 standard, though the New Zealand Government PKI Framework cannot control how third-party software applications interpret or act upon these.
-Reliance on key usage extension fields is dependent on correct software implementations of the X.509v3 standard and is outside of the control of the New Zealand Government PKI Framework.
+The correct values for key usage are set in these fields in accordance with the X.509v3 standard, though the New Zealand Government PKI cannot control how third-party software applications interpret or act upon these.
+Reliance on key usage extension fields is dependent on correct software implementations of the X.509v3 standard and is outside of the control of the New Zealand Government PKI.

 Keys may only be used in compliance with this CPS, and all restrictions described in this CPS must be observed.
 The Key Usage field provides an indication of acceptable usage, regardless of whether this field is technically utilised by an application.
 Designating this extension as non-critical does not indicate any reduced need for compliance.